kmskillings/breakout/journal.md

 control the paddle.
 As a result, this project will target the 10DE-Lite board.
 This also means that this project will use Intel's Quartus Prime design software.

+### Tooling

+The next step is to get my tooling set up.

+Because I am using the DE10-Lite board, I'm locked into using Intel's Quartus software suite.
+I downloaded and installed the latest version, which went surprisingly smoothly.

+I want to validate my tooling, to make sure I have everything I need and I know how to use it.
+To acheive this, I will do a simple "blinky" project.
+Everything for this project will be located in a separate test/blinky branch of the repo.